MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlinePSTNGateway.md

 ```

 ### -ForwardPai
 Indicates whether the P-Asserted-Identity (PAI) header will be forwarded along with the call.
 The PAI header provides a way to verify the identity of the caller.
 The default value is False ($False).
+Setting this parameter to $true will render the from header anonymous, in accordance of RFC5379 and RFC3325.

 ```yaml
 Type: Boolean